DioxusLabs/dioxus/packages/dioxus/README.md

 If you know React, then you know Dioxus.

-Dioxus is *substantially* more performant than many of the other Rust UI libraries (Yew/Percy) and is *significantly* more performant than React - roughly competitive with InfernoJS.
+Dioxus is *substantially* more performant than many of the other Rust UI libraries (Yew/Percy) and is *significantly* more performant than React—roughly competitive with InfernoJS.

-Remember: Dioxus is a library for declaring interactive user interfaces - it is not a dedicated renderer.
+Remember: Dioxus is a library for declaring interactive user interfaces—it is not a dedicated renderer.
 Most 1st party renderers for Dioxus currently only support web technologies.

 ## Brief Overview

 All Dioxus apps are built by composing functions that take in a `Scope` which is generic over some `Properties` and return an `Element`.
-A `Scope` holds relevant state data for the currently-rendered component.
+A `Scope` holds relevant state data for the currently rendered component.

 To launch an app, we use the `launch` method for the specific renderer we want to use.
 In the launch function, we pass the app's `Component`.